Uri2001/svim/README.md

 When creating a new configuration with `-c`, if the target configuration directories already exist, the script will inform you and terminate to prevent overwriting existing configurations.
 When switching configurations without `-c`, if the specified configuration directories do not exist, the script will notify you of the missing directories and exit.
 When removing a configuration, if the specified configuration does not exist, the script will notify you and exit.
+If you attempt to remove the current configuration, the script will inform you that it cannot be deleted and exit.

 #### Symbolic Links: